justin13888/shiba/README.md

 # Shiba

-A cute home page and tab manager (Chrome extension)
+A cute home page and tab manager (browser extension)